manhminno/Face-Recognition/README.md

       <img alt="Qries" src="https://github.com/manhminno/Face-Recognition/blob/master/output/1.jpg">
 </a>

-*Label is name of saved-dir - box is green, unknow will don't have label - box is red.
+*Label is name of saved-dir - box is green, unknown will don't have label - box is red.
 Here label is id of person.*
 - For image recognition:
 ```
 python image_recognition.py --path (path to image) --facedetect (use MTCNN to detect face before recognition - yes/no)